Asian shares up, dollar wobbly as US inflation data reinforces Fed pause bets

 Short-dated German yields jumped to a 3-month high overnight as investors looked to the rate decision from the European Central Bank on Thursday.
 It is expected to raise rates by another quarter-point and again in July before pausing for the rest of the year.

 Oil prices were lower in early trade after receiving a 3 per cent boost on China's policy rate cut.
-U.S. crude futures were off 0.5 per cent to $69.12 per barrel, while Brent crude futures fell 0.4 per cent to $74.02 per barrel.
+US crude futures were off 0.5 per cent to US$69.12 per barrel, while Brent crude futures fell 0.4 per cent to US$74.02 per barrel.